-Warby Parker offers a 30-day hassle-free return or exchange policy for the eyewear that you purchase through them, this also includes any accessories you may have purchased such as cases or lens cloths.
+Warby Parker offers a 30-day hassle-free return or exchange policy for the eyewear that you purchase through them, this also includes any accessories you may have purchased such as cases or lens clothes.
 If you are not completely satisfied with your purchase with Warby Parker they will set you up with a full refund or an exchange within 30 days of receipt of your items.

 You also have a one-year scratch guarantee on your lenses.
 If your lenses get scratched within the year, Warby Parker will replace those lenses for you free of charge, this also includes non-prescription sunglass lenses.

 Have you purchased from Warby Parker?
-I would love to hear your experience, drop a comment below!
+I would love to hear about your experience, drop a comment below!

 If you are a prescription contact lens wearer be sure to check out where the [best places to buy contact lenses online] are, coupons & promo codes are available